dahanben/miniProject_ben_evelina/safeDownloadManager/README.md

-# SearchTool
+# SDM - safe download manager
-A simple chrome extension that let's you search for the selected text in UrbanDictionary.
+A chrome extension that let's you scan files for malware before downloading it.